kevinburke/gerrit-heroku/README.md

 2015-07-26T23:39:44.058422+00:00 app[web.1]: 	at com.google.gerrit.launcher.GerritLauncher.main(GerritLauncher.java:50)
 2015-07-26T23:39:44.058424+00:00 app[web.1]: 	at Main.main(Main.java:25)
 ```

-need to reindex in the compile script
+- copy over JARs to the build pack and copy them to the right places

 The Internet suggested running java -jar bin/gerrit.war reindex to fix this
 error.
 I tried running this, was successful, but couldn't get the app to stop